npm/gauge/README.md

 var themes = new ThemeSet()
 // or
 var themes = require('gauge/themes')
-var mythemes = themes.newThemeset() // creates a new themeset based on the default themes
+var mythemes = themes.newThemeSet() // creates a new themeset based on the default themes
 ```

 #### themes(opts)